What to Feed your Dog?

 Calming Supplements:

-You may wish to add calming supplements.
+You should find on a raw diet you are not having to excessively supplement.
+However please by all means try some calming supplements.
 These might include; Passionflower, Valerian, Chamomile, Brewers Yeast (vitamin B).
 Vitamin C & E, alpha lipoic acid, CBD and a spectrum of polyunsaturated fatty acids especially Omega 3 may also be added as they may provide additional benefit with respect to normalising serotonin activity and reversing neuronal damage resulting from oxidative stress.

 Note: their is no evidence alpha-casozepine (zylkene works with dogs) so don’t waste your money.